roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  It was tough turning my back on her to walk away, but I had to.
 Just had to.
 And that was that, the end of my interactions with Lilac to this very day.

  Of course, I'm not dead yet -- nor is she, so . . .!
-Report_Story #1